goto40/itemlang/system_tests/README.rst

     cpp/build   : (created by run.sh)

-model : model data, used by other submodels
+model : model data, used by other subprojects
 ------------------------------------------------

 ::